danvk/literate-ts/README.md

 # literate-ts

 Literate TS helps you verify TypeScript code samples in written text (blog posts, books, etc.).
+It was developed and used to type check [_Effective TypeScript_][ets] (O'Reilly 2019).

 It does this by letting you assert three things: